arhanashik/LinkPreview/README.md

     app:url="https://facebook.com"
     app:previewStyle="banner" />
 ```
 When clicking on the link, by default the library opens the link on a browser.
-If you want to handle the click event by yourself use the following callback:
+For handling the click event:
 ```
 linkPreview.setClickListener(object: LinkClickListener {
     override fun onClick(view: View, metaData: MetaData) {